Zeta functions of virtually nilpotent groups: Abstract

 \section{Abstract}

-We prove that the subgroup and the normal zeta functions of finitely generated virtually nilpotent groups can be written as a finite sum of Euler products of cone integrals and we deduce from this that they have rational abscissae of convergence and meromorphic continuation.
-We also define Mal'cev completions of a finitely generated virtually nilpotent group and we prove that the subgroup growth and the normal subgroup growth of the latter is an invariant of its $\mb{Q}$-Mal'cev completion.
+We prove that the subgroup zeta function and the normal zeta function of a finitely generated virtually nilpotent group are finite sums of Euler products of cone integrals over $\mathbb{Q}$ and we deduce from this that they have rational abscissa of convergence and some meromorphic continuation.
+We also define Mal'cev completions of a finitely generated virtually nilpotent group and we prove that the subgroup growth and the normal subgroup growth of the latter are invariants of its $\mathbb{Q}$-Mal'cev completion.